 - Good storage capacity

-The RFID protection helps protect your EVM cards from RFID Skimming attempts.
+An RFID wallet helps protect your EVM cards from RFID Skimming attempts.
+A smaller wallet can also be used as a front pocket wallet.
 Putting your wallet in your front pocket not only helps lower back problems but gives you a better sense of security.

 The slimmer, the better; bulkier wallets are just....well ugly.
 Better storage capacity helps you protect your items better.